-All Microsoft related mail accounts were shifted to Outlook.com earlier in 2017, as a part of their upgrade process.
-As a mandatory part of the migration, users would have to reconnect their Outlook 2013 and Outlook 2016 desktop email clients to Outlook.com.
+All Microsoft related mail accounts were shifted to Outlook.com much earlier, as a part of their upgrade process.
+As a mandatory part of the migration, users would have to reconnect their Outlook desktop email clients to Outlook.com.
 Not doing so, would mean that the syncing of the emails would stop.

 If you face problems after upgrading and reconnecting Microsoft Outlook desktop client to Outlook.com web app, on your Windows PC, then this post will help you troubleshoot the issue.

 Troubleshoot issues with Outlook.com migration